Ley789/SimpleRayTracer/Thesis/thesis.md

 * Refer to scientific papers
 * Use Markdown figures and refer to them in the text where appropriate
 * Sketch out structure before writing and refine

+# More comments

+* Use present tense
+* Which / whose
+* "These can implicate the generation of new rays" -> "These can generate new rays"
+* doesn't -> does not, isn't -> is not

 # References